fredrikfloven/interview-assignment/README.md

 # Background

 At Milkywire we work with small local charity organizations that do hands on work in the field.
 We call people working for these organizations impacters.
-Impacters continually create posts to keep the users that support them updated with what is happening in the field.
+Content continually create posts to keep the users that support them updated with what is happening in the field.

 We now want to create a system that lets impacters administer their posts using an app or the web.
 It is your task to help build on part of this system.